10 Largest Travel Companies in the World (2026 Edition)

 Booking Holdings.
 Norwalk, Connecticut, U.S.A.

-Formerly The Priceline Group, Booking Holdings was founded in 1997 with the launch of Priceline.com, an online travel website that used a bidding model for pricing.
-It then began to expand its portfolio by acquiring travel companies and changed its name to Booking Holdings in 2018.
+Formerly known as The Priceline Group, Booking Holdings was established in 1997 with the launch of Priceline.com, which initially employed a bidding model for pricing.
+The company expanded its portfolio through acquisitions and rebranded to Booking Holdings in 2018.

 -